wwwesleyyy/pyuni-table/docs/quick_start.rst

 Installation
 ------------

-To use Pyuni Table, first install it using pip:
+To use PyuniTable, first install it using pip:

 .. code-block:: console